-Our international revenues were \$6,313,000 in 2017, or 28.2% of total consolidated revenues, compared to \$5,998,000, or 28.7% of total consolidated revenues, in 2016.
-In each of 2017 and 2016, these revenues were derived mainly from customers in Asia, with significant sales in Malaysia.
-We avoid significant currency exchange risk by transacting and settling substantially all international sales in United States dollars.
+Our international revenues were \$6,197,000 in 2018, or 24.9% of total consolidated revenues, compared to \$6,313,000, or 28.2% of total consolidated revenues, in 2017.
+In each of 2018 and 2017, these revenues were derived mainly from customers in Asia, with significant sales in Malaysia.
+We avoid significant currency exchange risk by transacting and settling substantially all of our international sales in United States dollars.